• Skip to primary navigation

 Chamomile

-Chamomile helps relieve muscle spasms, reduce inflammation, and creates a remedy for chronic or acute gastric disorders, including various forms of inflammatory bowel disease.
+Chamomile helps relieve muscle spasms, reduces inflammation, and creates a remedy for chronic or acute gastric disorders, including various forms of inflammatory bowel disease.
 It’s also a natural relaxant that helps calm hyper dogs.
 Brew chamomile tea, and once cooled, add one to four tablespoons per 30 pounds of your dog’s weight to his drinking water.

 Cinnamon